GNIS will be unavailable beginning at 3:00 pm Mountain Time Friday, April 19 for system maintenance.

-The system is expected to be available by Monday morning October 23.
+The system is expected to be available by Monday, April 22.
 Users will also be unable to download files during this time.

 The U.S. Board on Geographic Names is a Federal body created in 1890